richardhenyash/perkulater/TESTING.md

 <img src="media/testing/order-confirmation-email.png" width="500px" style="margin: 20px;">

 * Register on the site, so I can make a repeat purchase more easily and get access to any rewards on offer.
-The **Sign Up** page allows an unautheticated user to register for an account.
+The **Sign Up** page allows an unauthenticated user to register for an account.
-**Form Validation** and functionality has been tested and works as expected:
+**Form Validation** and functionality have been tested and work as expected:
 <img src="media/testing/sign-up.png" width="500px" style="margin: 20px;">

 * Contact the business with a general query.
 The **Contact** page allows any **User** of the site to contact the business.
-**Form Validation** and functionality has been tested and works as expected:
+**Form Validation** and functionality have been tested and work as expected:
 <img src="media/testing/contact.png" width="500px" style="margin: 20px;">

 * Subscribe for a regular purchase of a product.